 If you’re trying to connect the family, you should pick one that has enough simultaneous connections.
-That said, there’s always the option of getting a VPN router, too (read our top VPN router guide).
+That said, there’s always the option of setting up a VPN on a router (see our best VPN for routers list) or getting a top VPN router.

 Why Should I Use a VPN for Comcast Xfinity?